CiteScore 2016 values are here!

 CiteScore metrics (not CiteScore Tracker metrics) are reported once per year, and do not change, so they are suitable for reporting the citation impact of a serial title.
 Scopus.com is a dynamic database and changes daily.

 The CiteScore metrics are created from a snapshot of Scopus, and represent the relative performance of serial titles at that point in time.
-The metrics for previous years have been calculated by recreating the Scopus database as it was at that time.
+The metrics for 2011 - 2015 have been calculated by recreating the Scopus database as it was at that time.
+The 2016 CiteScore metrics were calculated on 23 May 2017 using a data cut taken approximately 2 weeks earlier.

 CiteScore Tracker is calculated in the same way as CiteScore, but for the current year rather than previous, complete years.
 The CiteScore Tracker calculation is updated every month, as a current indication of a title's performance.